School Roll Forecasts

 In general, it is easier to produce accurate forecasts for large schools than for small ones.
 Any, or all, of the factors mentioned above may vary in the course of a year.
 The smaller the school the more significant variations will be.
 The roll of a small primary school can be disproportionately affected, either positively or negatively, by the movement of one or two families.
 School forecasts, therefore, can, and often do, change from year to year.
 They remain the best estimate that can be arrived at, using data currently available.

-View the 2016 school roll forecast (pdf 62.9KB).
-Schools are listed by network which includes the secondary and its associated primaries.
+View the Based School Roll Forecast 2017 (pdf 56.7KB ).
+Schools are listed by cluster which includes the secondary and its associated primaries.